 R75/5, a 750 cc bike, the one to have

 The /6 BMW

 BMW released a new model in 1974 called the /6.
-The 600 cc model still had a drum, some a single and one, a double disc brake, all had a larger battery and a 5 speed transmission with a kick starter that didn’t work.
-They dropped the useless kick starter for 1975.
-A sport model (900 cc) was introduced called the R90S.
+The 600 cc model still had a front drum brake.
+Some had a single disc, and one had a double-disc brake.
+All had a larger battery and a 5-speed transmission with a kick-starter that didn’t work.
+They dropped the useless kick-starter for 1975 in the bikes delivered to the USA.
+A sports model (900 ccs) was introduced called the R90S.
 It has become a favorite of collectors and riders alike.
-Even though the “S” didn’t use the /6 designation, it is /6 after all.
+Even though the R90S didn’t use the /6 designation, it is /6.

 R60/6, with drum front brake